top of page

 Screen Shot 2019-03-12 at 9.09.53 PM.png

-Winner of the 2021 Best Book Edition Award from the Society for the Study of American Women Writers
+from the Society for the Study of American Women Writers

 "Miriam Michelson’s voice comes roaring back from the Progressive Era, full of rollicking stories about Amazons, girl thieves, and feminist radicals.
 Whether she was covering news or writing fiction, Michelson modeled the kind of public engagement our own era desperately needs.
 Lori Harrison-Kahan has reintroduced a fierce, funny writer we should never have forgotten."